I'm Not Rappaport: Productions

 The play was originally staged by Seattle Repertory Theatre in 1984.

-The play premiered on Broadway at the Booth Theatre on November 19, 1985, and closed on January 17, 1988 after 891 performances.
+The play premiered on Broadway at the Booth Theatre on November 19, 1985, and closed on January 17, 1988, after 891 performances.
 Directed by Daniel Sullivan, the cast starred Judd Hirsch (Nat), Cleavon Little (Midge Carter), Jace Alexander (Gilley), and Mercedes Ruehl (Clara).

 The production received Tony Awards for Best Play, Best Lighting Design, and Best Actor (Judd Hirsch).

 Sherman Hemsley starred in the play in 1987 in Calgary.

 A revival opened at the Booth Theatre on July 25, 2002, where it ran for 53 performances and 15 previews.
 Again directed by Sullivan, Hirsch reprised his role and was joined by Ben Vereen.

-Prior to the Broadway 2002 production, the play had engagements at three regional venues: the Coconut Grove Playhouse, Miami in January 2002; Ford's Theater, Washington, DC in February 2002; and the Paper Mill Playhouse, New Jersey in February and March 2002.
-The play, directed by Sullivan starred Hirsch and Ben Vereen.
+Prior to the Broadway 2002 production, the play had engagements at three regional venues: the Coconut Grove Playhouse, Miami, in January 2002; Ford's Theater, Washington, D.C., in February 2002; and the Paper Mill Playhouse, New Jersey, in February and March 2002.
+The play, directed by Sullivan, starred Hirsch and Ben Vereen.